a

 Schools

 The school rating is calculated based on a given location’s proximity to schools — or “how far you have to walk,” explains Provencher, who notes that Local Logic manually updates the inventory of schools.
 “The school scores at the moment do not take the ratings into account,” she adds.
+This category is divided into two ratings: one for primary schools and the other for secondary schools.

 Parents interested in finding out where the top schools are in their city do further research by checking resources such as the Fraser Institute’s comprehensive ranking of every public and private school in Ontario.